 Beginning May 1, 2020, the terms "Pre-Trial Case Management" and "Docket Sounding" are added to the Court's standard lexicon.
 Cases set for trial will be set for both a "Pre-Trial Case Management" and a "Docket Sounding."
-The presence in the courtroom of all counsel and defendants is required.
+The presence of all counsel and defendants is required.